 **The State Fair and many county fairs have been canceled.
 Please see our documents on Market Animal Sale Options & Regulations and Junior Livestock Auction Guidelines to answer questions you may have about 4-H livestock projects.

 Requirements for Participation at County Fair

-El Dorado County 4-H members are able to participate in the El Dorado County Fair as a 4-H Member if they meet the following requirements.
+El Dorado County 4-H members can participate in the El Dorado County Fair as a 4-H Member if they meet the following requirements.

 Requirements for 4-H Participation at County Fair: